NTUT-OOP/oop_exam_java_observer/README.md

    public void removeObserver(Observer o) { }
    public void notifyObservers() { }
    ```
-   The each function will print
+   By default, each function will print
    ```
    Please remove this line and implement ...
    ```
-   by default.
-Please remove the message and enter your code.
+   Remove the message and enter your code.